MewsSystems/gitbook-channel-manager-api/channel-manager-operations/inventory.md

 ### Response

-[Simple response](../guidelines/responses.md#simple-response) is expected to determine whether the update was accepted or not.
+[Synchronous simple response](../guidelines/responses.md#synchronous-simple-response) is expected to determine whether the update was accepted or not and whether will be synchronous or asynchronous.
 ## Update Availability

 This method is used when Mews updates availability of space types.